knetikmedia/knetikcloud-ruby-client/docs/UsersFriendshipsApi.md

 user_id = "user_id_example" # String | The id of the user or 'me' if logged in

 opts = {
-  token: "token_example" # String | The invite token
+  token: KnetikCloudClient::StringWrapper.new # StringWrapper | The invite token
 }

 begin